mwtaylor/Cookbook/content/recipes/pan-pizza/index.md

     - sugar
     - salt
   ingredient_labels:
-    canned_whole_tomatoes: 28 ounce can of whole peeled tomatoes
+    canned_whole_tomato: 28 ounce can of whole peeled tomatoes
     tomato_paste: 2 tablespoons of tomato paste
     olive_oil: 2 tablespoons of olive oil
     garlic: 3 to 4 cloves of garlic